 Drawn Together

-In the fall of 2021, I donated a drawing of Yu and Me Books to Lucy Yu as she prepared to open a bookstore in Chinatown dedicated to amplifying A.A.P.I. and minority voices.
-Having worked in publishing, I understood how slim the profit margins in book sales are, so I wanted to support her mission.
-The drawing became incredibly popular, inspiring me to create artwork of other storefronts and landmarks in Manhattan’s Chinatown to help the community recover from the impacts of COVID-19 and anti-Asian hate.
+In the fall of 2021, I donated a drawing of Yu and Me Books to Lucy Yu as she prepared to open her bookstore in Chinatown—one dedicated to amplifying A.A.P.I. and other marginalized voices.
+Having worked in publishing, I knew how slim the profit margins in book sales could be, so I wanted to support her mission in a meaningful way.
+The drawing resonated with many and quickly gained popularity, inspiring me to create artwork of other storefronts and landmarks in Manhattan’s Chinatown to help the community recover from the impacts of COVID-19 and anti-Asian hate.

-I reached out to the Mott Street Girls with my idea, and they curated the show.
-They also secured our venue at the Pearl River Mart for the exhibition, Drawn Together: Stories of Resilience and Renewal.
-Over the next nine months, I volunteered my time to create 26 drawings for the show.
-With the support of a micro-grant from the Asian American Arts Alliance, we were able to produce the pieces.
-We sold the original prints and postcards from the exhibition, donating the profits—$2,360—back to the community.
+I shared the idea with the Mott Street Girls, who curated the exhibition and secured a venue at Pearl River Mart.
+The resulting show, Drawn Together: Stories of Resilience and Renewal, featured 26 original drawings that I created over the course of nine months as a volunteer.
+With the support of a micro-grant from the Asian American Arts Alliance, we were able to produce the work and bring the exhibition to life.
+We sold original prints and postcards from the show, donating all profits—$2,360—back to the community.

-What began as a single drawing of a building grew into a drawing of a neighborhood, then of an iconic highway, and eventually expanded to include Chinatowns across the nation.
-To me, Chinatowns represent the start of the American Dream for many immigrants.
-In the future, I hope to research the effects of war on immigration to foster empathy for anyone who has had to flee their homeland.
+What began as a single drawing of a building grew into a portrait of a neighborhood, then an iconic highway, and eventually expanded to include Chinatowns across the country.
+To me, Chinatowns symbolize the beginning of the American Dream for many immigrant families.